ErwinRieger/ddprint/README.rst

    :width: 150px
    :target: /images/flowsensor_red.jpg

-**Note: Experimental and work in progress, documentation is incomplete and outdated.**
+:Note: Work in progress, documentation is incomplete and partly outdated.
+:Note: Development takes place on the *next branch on github*, code and documentation (this readme) may be more up to date there.

 Overview